-Sicilian.Net provides information about touring, accommodation and many helpful tips for Your vacation in Sicily.
-About Scuba Diving, Sailing or just hanging around - here is Your resource for vacation or business in Sicily.
+Sicilian.Net provides information about touring, accommodation like hotels or villas and many helpful tips for Your vacation in Sicily.
+About Scuba Diving, Sailing or just hanging around – here is Your resource for vacation or business in Sicily.
 Looking for your Sicilian roots?
 Take a look at the Travel Blog for the latest news from Sicily and last but not least: some nice pictures in our growing Photo Album of Sicily are waiting for You.

 With a total surface area of 25.460 sq. km, Sicily is the largest island in the Mediterranean basin.
 Around it lies a number of smaller islands: to the north the Aeolian islands and Ustica, to the West the Egadi, and to the south the Pelagie islands and Pantelleria, making a total surface area of 25.708 sq. km.
 Sicily boasts around 1.000 Km of coastline, mostly rocky in the north and sandy in the south.

 The landscape is varied, prevalently mountains and hilly, but with an expanse of plains around Catania.
 In the eastern part of the island Mount Etna (about 3.330 m) is Sicily’s highest mountain, the whole of which is a protected area within a national park.
 Still active, it is the biggest volcano in Europe.
 Along the north coast of Sicily, from east to west, lies a stretch of the Peloritani and the Nebrodi and Madonie Mountains, some of their peaks reaching 2,000 m.